0x7FF/BooruToolkit/README.md

 ## Usage

-### Linux:
+### Linux ln:
-* install curl, xmllint, diff, recode, md5sum and sed (you will be prompted to install them if any of these are missing)
+* install curl, xmllint, diff, recode, md5sum and sed (you will be prompted to install them if any are missing)
 * Run the script
-* When asked, specify where your files are stored (keep in mind that this script is not recursive by default) and where to create folders with tagged images
+* When asked, specify where your files are stored and where to create folders with tagged images

-### Bash on Windows:
+### Bash on Windows (mklink):
-* install curl, xmllint, diff, recode, md5sum and sed (you will be prompted to install them if any of these are missing)
+* install curl, xmllint, diff, recode, md5sum and sed (you will be prompted to install them if any are missing)
-* edit function `output_windows` to include your own folders instead of defaults (this will be fixed in the next release)
+* Run the script
-* When asked, specify where your files are stored (keep in mind that this script is not recursive by default) and where to create folders with tagged images
+* When asked, specify where your files are stored and where to create folders with tagged images

-You'll probably have to input them manually, so keep in mind that all of your drives reside in /mnt/*driveletter*
+### TMSU
+* install curl, xmllint, diff, recode, md5sum and sed (you will be prompted to install them if any are missing)
+* run `tmsu init ~` if you haven't done so already
+* Run the script
+* When asked, specify where your files are stored.

+### Custom methods
+Function "proc" is iteratively run for every file and every tag in that file.
+As soon as it's called, you have access to source path, destination path, full name, MD5 and a tag, all available as standard bash variables.

+Please consult MODIFY for instructions on creating your own methods.

 ## Contributing